ome/omero-documentation/omero/sysadmins/python3-migration.rst

 The steps for an OMERO.server installation have not changed substantially.

 Download the OMERO.server.zip as you would usually do, and unpack it under your installation directory.
-We suggest: file:`/opt/omero/server/` and symlink the unpacked directory to `OMERO.server`
+We suggest :file:`/opt/omero/server/` and symlink the unpacked directory to `OMERO.server`

 We highly recommend a virtualenv-based installation for all of the Python